 A: It should be noted that the Radio Station License is no longer required by FCC for US-registered aircraft.
 However, there is an ICAO requirement for the license for international travel.
 You will need a Radio Station License only when travelling in another country.
 When applying for the license, be certain to include a notice "For International Travel," otherwise your application may be returned unprocessed.

-Co-owners planning to fly outside the United States should complete Federal Communications Commission (FCC) Form 605 (see the sample form) and submit the $115 fee to the FCC at Aviation Aircraft Radio Service, PO Box 358280, Pittsburgh, PA 15251-5280.
+Co-owners planning to fly outside the United States should complete Federal Communications Commission (FCC) online filing of Form 605 (see the sample form) and submit the fee to the FCC at Aviation Aircraft Radio Service, PO Box 358280, Pittsburgh, PA 15251-5280.
 To get FCC Form 605 call 888/225-5322.
 Note that the form does not have a special box for a co-ownership application under item 12.
 The FCC has indicated that a co-ownership should apply as a "partnership."
 In addition, if new co-owners are added or old ones leave, there is no need to apply for a new radio station license.
 Co-owners must also fill out and submit FCC Form 159, Remittance Advice, with the application.

 Aircraft Ownership Information

-Buying and Selling an Aircraft
+Buying an Aircraft

 Pilot Counsel: Fractional Ownership